alan7622/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 ![This is an image](https://github.com/alan7622/Mobile_HRI_Lab_Hub/blob/5ae61204adbebe031c4980d248d3098d214494c1/Lab1/p1.jpg)

-In this setting, the robot is able to do anythng for his master.
+In this setting, we design a household chores robot, the robot is able to do anythng for his master.
 The robot is able to buy meals and clean the house.

 ![This is an image](https://github.com/alan7622/Mobile_HRI_Lab_Hub/blob/25287db45c28d55e7f5f68d84584a259a4b4e97b/Lab1/p2.jpg)